Making an import declaration in your records

 - details of any supporting documents, including the serial numbers, where appropriate, needed before the goods can be released

-- details of the person you’re representing if you are making a declaration on behalf of someone else
+- details of the person you’re representing if you’re making an import declaration on behalf of someone else

-Premises that are not inventory-linked are not linked to customs by computer.
+- locations that are not inventory-linked — locations not linked to customs by computer

-When you enter your goods in your records, you will also need to complete a C21 declaration form.
-This will allow the goods to be cleared from the port where they entered.
+When you enter your goods in your records, you’ll also need to make a customs clearance request (form C21).
+This will allow the goods to be cleared from the inventory-linked location where they entered.

-The information you provide in the form is similar to the entry made in your own records.
+The information you provide in the form is similar to the entry you make in your own records.
+Check ‘completion of import declarations’ in imports and community transport inwards.

-After you’ve made an entry in your records
+After you’ve made an import declaration in your records

 You’ll need to complete a supplementary declaration.

-You must submit your supplementary declaration no later than the fourth working day following the month in which the goods were entered in your records.
+You must submit your supplementary declaration no later than the 10th calendar day of the month after the month in which you declared your goods by entering them in your own records.

 -